beegee-tokyo/RAK11200-SMA-Sunnyboy/README.md

 The UDP broadcast of the original application was removed as the new local visualization option doesn't require it.

-Different to the original application, the daily and monthly production values are stored locally in the FRAM module to make it easier for the visualization platform.
+The monthly and yearly production values are stored locally in the FRAM module to make it easier for the visualization platform.

 The RTC was added to have the proper times to update and save the daily, monthly and yearly production values.